It - Frisco, TX - IT Architeks

 Healthcare

 Like financial data, healthcare details are sensitive and call for the utmost level of protection.
 For this reason, the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule aims to protect medical records and personally identifiable health information by enforcing appropriate safeguards.
-The rule applies to health plans, health care clearinghouses, and providers who conduct health care transactions electronically — which applies to even most small practices today.
+The rule applies to health plans, healthcare clearinghouses, and providers who conduct healthcare transactions electronically — which applies to even most small practices today.

 Car Dealerships

 While automotive dealers have been subject to certain data security requirements in the past, updates to the FTC Safeguards Rule now hold them to a higher standard.
-As of 2022, dealerships will be held responsible for implementing IT general controls to protect customers’ data.
+As of 2022, dealerships will be held responsible for implementing general IT controls to protect customers’ data.

 PCI Compliance